 how to get back your diminished value.

-Your insurance policy does not typically cover Diminished Value.
+Except for a few US states, YOUR insurance policy does not typically cover Diminished Value.

 However, every vehicle driven in North America is required to have liability insurance coverage, which in part covers losses suffered by someone else to their property (including their cars) as a result of the vehicle owner's fault.
 When this property is a vehicle, such losses include items not covered by auto insurance.
 Diminished Value is such a loss.